-Beginning of the trip: Upon your arrival at our headquarters (7:00 a.m., Mountain Time), we will issue your waterproof bags.
-You can buy any last minute items from our accessory’s store at this time (see check list of what to bring for a list of items you can find at our store).
+Beginning of the trip: Upon your arrival at our headquarters (7:00 a.m., Mountain Time), we will issue you waterproof bags.
+You can buy any last minute items from our store at this time (see checklist of what to bring for a list of items you can find at our store).
 Before leaving our headquarters, each guest along with a Holiday guide will perform a pre-trip inspection of your bikes.
-If you are providing your own bike, please make sure that it is in good repair, we recommend a complete service by a professional shop prior to the trip.
-Guests with bikes’ that fail our inspection will be asked to rent a Holiday bike for $160.00/person.
+If you are providing your own bike, please make sure that it is in good repair; we recommend a complete service by a professional shop prior to the trip.
+Guests with bikes that fail our inspection will be asked to rent a Holiday bike for $160.00/person.
 We will then take a two-hour van ride to the embarkation point.

 Cancellation Policy: If cancellations are made prior to 90 days before the trip, monies will be refunded less a $50.00 service charge per person.
 If cancellations are made within 90 days and outside of 45 days of the trip date monies will be refunded less a $100.00 service charge per person.
 Cancellations made within 45 days of the trip date are non refundable.
 Prior to 45 days to the trip date we will transfer reservations to another trip in the same year with a $25.00 service charge per person.
 All policies will be enforced and we strongly recommend trip cancellation insurance.
 Cancellation of a trip is very unlikely, but we reserve the right to cancel any trip due to river or weather conditions or the lack of sufficient reservations.
 A full refund will be made if such is the case.